This Sheet Pan Chicken and Asparagus recipe is great for meal prep. It’s baked on one pan and is ready in less than 30 minutes!

 How to make this recipe

-Step 1: Make the lemon mixture.
+Step 1: Marinate the chicken

-Step 2: Bake the potatoes and chicken.
+Step 2: Bake the potatoes and chicken

-Step 3: Bake asparagus.
+Step 3: Bake the asparagus

-Step 4: Serve and enjoy!
+Step 4: Finish and serve

 Recipe Tips and Variations